-Ingredient TEEL-1 TEEL-2 TEEL-3 Positive Control Lysate - Ultra Not Available Not Available Not Available Ingredient Original IDLH Revised IDLH isothiazolinones, mixed Not Available Not Available p-tert-octylphenol ethoxylate Not Available Not Available Occupational Exposure Banding Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit isothiazolinones, mixed E ≤ 0.1 ppm p-tert-octylphenol ethoxylate E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+Positive Control Lysate - Ultra Not Available Not Available Not Available Ingredient Original IDLH Revised IDLH isothiazolinones, mixed Not Available Not Available

+Not Available Not Available p-tert-octylphenol ethoxylate

+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit isothiazolinones, mixed E ≤ 0.1 ppm p-tert-octylphenol ethoxylate E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
 The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.

-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are:

+Process controls which involve changing the way a job activity or process is done to reduce the risk.

 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.

-Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields Chemical goggles.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- Safety glasses with side shields - Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.

-Skin protection See Hand protection below Hands/feet protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

 Personal hygiene is a key element of effective hand care.

-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. butyl rubber.
-Body protection See Other protection below Other protection No special equipment needed when handling small quantities.
-OTHERWISE: • Overalls. • Barrier cream. • Eyewash unit.
+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.

+- polychloroprene.

+- nitrile rubber.

+- butyl rubber.

+No special equipment needed when handling small quantities OTHERWISE:

+- Overalls.

+- Barrier cream.

+- ▶ Eyewash unit.